caomem/secGrafos/README.md

 # latex
-This is the default repository for my personal workings with latex
+This repository is a introdutory section about Graph Theory.